ivogeorg/ce-learning-progression-003-screensavers-part2/learning-progression-with-la-schema.md

 `[<lernact-rd>]`This section introduces a new screensaver, called Bouncing Marbles.
 Here is a [video](https://msudenver.yuja.com/Dashboard/Permalink?authCode=879279461&b=1815473&linkType=video).

 This screensaver probably has the most complex randomization of all that we have seen so far.
-Just like `rain()`, which used a modulo mechanism to space out the calls to `fall()` for `Raindrop` objects, `bouncing_marbles` uses a modulo mechanism to (i) follow a trajectory with steps spaced at uneven intervals, and (ii) "realease" a group of marbles at random intervals, so that they don't all fall together in parallel.
+Just like `rain()`, which used a modulo mechanism to space out the calls to `fall()` for `Raindrop` objects, `bouncing_marbles` uses a modulo mechanism to (i) follow a trajectory with steps spaced at uneven intervals, and (ii) "release" a group of marbles at random intervals, so that they don't all fall together in parallel.

 For reference, here is the `trajectory` array, which you may use yourself or modify, as you wish (you _will_ have to modify it for one of the **Optional challenges** below):
 ```javascript